1. Home

 woman signing contact behind model home

-Mortgage underwriting is the behind-the-scenes review of an applicant’s financial information and credit history to determine their qualification for a mortgage loan.
+A large portion of the mortgage approval process, called mortgage underwriting, takes place behind the scenes.
+Generally speaking, mortgage underwriting involves a lengthy review of your financial information and credit history to determine your qualifications for a mortgage loan.
 Underwriting takes anywhere from several days to several weeks; once it’s complete and you’re cleared to close, you’re just days away from owning a new home.

 What does a mortgage underwriter do?

-When you apply for a mortgage, your main contact is a loan officer.
-Their job is to help facilitate the loan process and act as a go-between for you and your mortgage lender.
+When you apply for a mortgage, your main contact is the loan officer you started the process with.
+The loan officer's job is to help facilitate the loan process and act as a go-between for you and your mortgage lender.
 They can answer any questions you have about your loan application and ensure you’ve supplied the proper documentation to the underwriter.

-The underwriter acts behind the scenes to help the lender determine whether to approve your loan.
+In the meantime, the loan underwriter acts behind the scenes to help the lender determine whether to approve your loan.
 You’ll probably never meet the underwriter in person — they’ll ask the loan officer to relay any questions they have for you.
-Their main job is to review your financial information and the property to determine your risk as a borrower and whether the loan amount is appropriate for the home.

 Mortgage underwriting process